bolthur/kernel/.github/CONTRIBUTING.md

 ### Submitting Your change

 After you've made and tested the change, commit and push it to the fork.
-After that open a Pull Request from your fork to the main repository on the branch used in `Making a change` section of this document.
+After that open a [draft pull request](https://github.blog/2019-02-14-introducing-draft-pull-requests/) from your fork to the main repository on the branch used in `Making a change` section of this document.
 Keep the fork up to date by using rebase instead of normal merge which would result in more merge commits than necessary.

+Once all discussions have been completed, and the related issue is scheduled within the current milestone, the pull request is going to be merged.

 ## Code style guide